Mahdiya-Nishat/Quant_Detect/README.md

 > While the AE introduces minimal mean distortion with low variance, the VAE exhibits higher variability due to probabilistic sampling, and the GAN induces the largest dispersion across both load and SINR dimensions.
 >The increasing regime misclassification rate from AE to GAN reflects how stronger generative models more frequently alter the perceived operating regime, despite preserving statistical plausibility.*

-# The Classical Detector Baselines
+# The Classical Detector: Reconstruction–Temporal Anomaly Detector

-## Reconstruction–Temporal Anomaly Detector
 The first classical baseline is an unsupervised reconstruction–temporal anomaly detector that assesses network integrity by quantifying deviations from benign reconstruction fidelity and short-term temporal consistency.
 An autoencoder is trained exclusively on benign network states to learn a compact representation of normal operating behavior.
 During inference, each incoming state is assigned a composite anomaly score that integrates reconstruction error, temporal variation across consecutive states, and latent-space trajectory deviation, thereby capturing both instantaneous and dynamic inconsistencies without relying on attack-specific assumptions.
 A detection threshold is calibrated solely on benign validation data to enforce a fixed false alarm rate of 1%, after which the threshold is held constant for all evaluations.
 ![values 1](RBD.png)
 The AE-based attack achieves a detection rate of 46.87%, indicating that although autoencoder-based attackers generate smooth and benign-looking perturbations, their deterministic reconstruction process fails to fully preserve higher-order temporal and cross-feature dependencies, leading to consistent deviations that are captured by the composite anomaly score.